Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/connection-approval.md

 Connection approval allows you to decide, on a per connection basis, if the connection should be allowed.
 Connection approval also enables you to specify the player prefab to be created, allowing you to override the default `NetworkManager` defined player prefab on a per player basis.
 By setting `ConnectionApproval` property of the `NetworkManager` to `true` Netcode will then check to make sure the `NetworkManager.ConnectionApprovalCallback` has been assigned.
 If it has been assigned, then Netcode will use the connection approval process for connecting clients.

 :::note
-If it isn't assigned even with the `NetworkManager.ConnectionApprovalCallback` set to `true`, then the basic authentication will be used for the user! (i.e. automatically authorizes and assigns the default player prefab)
+If it isn't assigned even with the `NetworkManager.ConnectionApprovalCallback` set to `true`, then the basic authentication will be used for the user! (that is, automatically authorizes and assigns the default player prefab)
 :::

 ### NetworkManager.ConnectionApprovalRequest